javeedchida/treadsoft/Yawn/README.md

-***Curently under development***

-#Yawn 1.0
+# Yawn 1.0

+## What is Yawn?
-Yawn is a very basic JDBC SQL client that preserves and organizes the history (and more) of SQL statements that pass through it.
+A very basic JDBC SQL client that preserves and organizes the history (and more) of all SQL statements that pass through it.

+### What is Yawn, **really**?
+Well, if you put it that way: an after-hours endeavor aimed at filling one of many tiny gaps in my development productivity toolbox.
+Besides, I got curious about how much the Swing API had evolved.

-## You Should Know...
+## What You Should Know
-If all you need is another database client, you need much more than this application.
+If all you need is another database client, you need much more than this little application.
 I recommend you get something more robust like Squirrel SQL instead.
 If you still want to know more about Yawn, read on.

 ## Features
 ### Summary
-* one command window
+* one command window with very little other clutter around it
 * automatic logging of queries, results, and more
 * support for multiple connections with click-and-fire capability
 * XML-configurable connections and logging